Reviewed by Aaron Horn, LMFT

 Step 2: Find the Root of the Problem

-Once you can admit you have an addiction, you’ll give yourself the headspace and motivation to start making the right decisions when learning how to quit gambling.
+Once you can admit you have an addiction, you will give yourself the headspace and motivation to start making the right decisions when learning how to quit gambling.
 The next step in the process is finding the root of the problem.

-Some people do it to satisfy their stress, anxiety, or depression, while others might gamble because they lost their job and are looking for an easy way to make some quick cash.
+Some people do it to satisfy their stress, anxiety, or depression.
+Others might start gambling because they lost their job and are looking for an easy way to make some quick cash.
 On the other hand, some people have a gambling addiction due to influence from a family member or friend.

 The root problem of gambling addiction is different for everyone, but it’s often the key to eliminating those urges you feel constantly throughout the day.